 In this post we’ll discuss why we believe this is a sustainable choice, and explore what other sustainability considerations customers have with leather.

-So, while we’re not vegetarians or vegans, we opt to choose animal hides that are a byproduct of the meat industry.
-“Byproduct” means that even a high quality hide represents 5% or less of the value of a steer.
+So, while we’re not vegetarians or vegans, at Walnut we use animal hides that are a byproduct of the meat industry.
+“Byproduct” means that even a high quality hide represents 5% or less of the value of the animal.
 We consider it a measure of respect to use the whole animal, including the hide.

 Some argue that leather sales subsidize meat prices, but according to the tannery we spoke with, in practice at this point, the vast consumption of meat far outweighs the demand for leather.
 As evidence, the tannery pointed to the fact that the price of hides has both doubled and halved over the years, with no change in the number of cattle grown or the supply of hides.
 In other words, if the hides were not used for leather, they would be landfilled.

-For those that do not agree with this choice, the other options for a leather alternative include plastic and vegetable leathers, which are discussed further in our post about kinds of leathers.
-Both plastic and vegetable leathers are not working solutions for our workshop – at this point – because they don’t have the same combination of structural rigidity and flexibility and are still in the R&D phase.
+For those that do not agree with this choice, the other options for a leather alternative include plastic and vegetable fiber leathers, which are discussed further in our post about kinds of leathers (Lesson #2).
+Vegetable fiber leathers are not a working solution for our workshop – at this point – because they don’t have the same combination of structural rigidity and flexibility and are still in the R&D phase.